Lakes

 Sproat Lake

-Sproat Lake, with over 300 km of shoreline covered in forests of big trees and freshwater so clear you can see 10 meters deep.
-Vancouver Islands Sproat Lake is a popular vacation destination.
+Sproat Lake, Vancouver Island, BCSproat Lake, with over 300 km of shoreline covered in forests of big trees and freshwater so clear you can see 10 meters deep.
+Vancouver Island’s Sproat Lake is a popular vacation destination.
 The lake is located alongside the highway to Tofino, Ucluelet, and the Pacific Rim National Park.
 Homes and cottages dot the lakeshore, but the majority of the shoreline is uninhabited and lined by beaches and mist-filled rainforests.
 Read More….

 Stella Lake

-Stella Lake has 3 very nice recreation sites, the Stella Bay Rec Site has room for up to 2 groups of campers, the Stella North Rec Site is for one group only, but the Stella Beach Rec Site is quite big with room for 14 groups of campers and this one has an awesome beach that’s safe for the kids.
-There are a number of other wilderness campsites scattered around the lake.
+Stella Lake, Vancouver Island, BCStella Lake has 3 very nice recreation sites.
+The Stella Bay Rec Site has room for up to 2 groups of campers, the Stella North Rec Site is for one group only, but the Stella Beach Rec Site is quite big with room for 14 groups of campers, and this one has an awesome beach that’s safe for the kids.
+There are several other wilderness campsites scattered around the lake.
 Read More….

 Stewart Lake

-To get to Stewart Lake, just drive to the Sayward Valley turn off, but turn left here off the highway and follow the white river main for about 30 km.
-Continue up the White River Mainline until you come to the Stewart lake road, follow this road until you get to the lake.
-The camping is just exquisite here and the views will take your breath away.
+Steward Lake, Vancouver Island, BCTo get to Stewart Lake, just drive to the Sayward Valley turn-off, but turn left here off the highway and follow the white river main for about 30 km.
+Continue up the White River Mainline until you come to the Stewart Lake Road, and follow this road until you get to the lake.
+The camping is just exquisite here, and the views will take your breath away.
 Read More….

 Upana Lake

-Upana Lake, Vancouver Island, BCThe scenery is quite breathtaking with mountains and valleys, rivers and streams, and then you also have the upana caves just above the lake.
+Upana Lake, Vancouver Island, BCThe scenery is quite breathtaking with mountains and valleys, rivers and streams, and then you also have the Upana caves just above the lake.
 These caves are pretty awesome.
-There is plenty of wildlife and birds to keep your camera snapping and your eyes will be filled with wonder of the forests.
+There is plenty of wildlife and birds to keep your camera snapping, and your eyes will be filled with the wonder of the forests.
 You have a great chance of seeing bears, cougars, wolves, elk, or deer.
 Read More….

 Upper Campbell Lake

-Upper Campbell Lake is a large man-made lake that was created when the government of the day built the Strathcona Dam.
+Upper Campbell Lake, Vancouver Island, BCUpper Campbell Lake is a large man-made lake that was created when the government of the day built the Strathcona Dam.
 This is one of three lakes that were created by dams on the same water system.
-This lake is located 27 km southwest of Campbell River, access to the lake is directly off the Gold River Highway or down the old elk river timber logging road, but this road is in rough shape.
+This lake is located 27 km southwest of Campbell River.
+Access to the lake is directly off the Gold River Highway or down the old Elk River timber logging road, but this road is in rough shape.
 Read More….

 Upper Quinsam Lake

-The Upper Quinsam Lake is a wonderful lake to canoe and there are many bays and islands to explore.
-There is a large variety of wildlife in this area and you stand a good chance of seeing black bears, Roosevelt elk, blacktail deer, cougars, and many little creatures like squirrels, raccoons, and pine martins.
-There are many different kinds of birds here, songbirds, waterfowl, and raptures all use this lake, so bring your camera and have a good time.
+Upper Quinsam Lake, Vancouver Island, BCThe Upper Quinsam Lake is a wonderful lake to canoe, and there are many bays and islands to explore.
+There is a large variety of wildlife in this area, and you stand a good chance of seeing black bears, Roosevelt elk, blacktail deer, cougars, and many little creatures like squirrels, raccoons, and pine martens.
+There are many different kinds of birds here, songbirds, waterfowl, and raptors all use this lake, so bring your camera and have a good time.
 Read More….

 Vernon Lake

-Vernon Lake is located in the Nimpkish Valley on north Vancouver Island.
-There are lots of hiking trails in the area and plenty of wildlife here including, black bears, elk, blacktail deer, cougars, wolves, beavers, otters, and maybe even a grizzly bear, ( they say we might have a breeding population of the big bears here now).
+Veron Lake, Vancouver Island, BCVernon Lake is located in the Nimpkish Valley on north Vancouver Island.
+There are lots of hiking trails in the area and plenty of wildlife here, including black bears, elk, blacktail deer, cougars, wolves, beavers, otters, and maybe even a grizzly bear ( they say we might have a breeding population of the big bears here now).
 There are plenty of birds here and a great abundance of wildflowers.
 Read More….

 Victoria Lake